 One stop on, you can get out and marvel at the wonders of Manchester’s Grand Central Library.
 The best Weatherspoons we’ve visited in the city centre (heights of culture, obvs) is just off the square.
 When first we arrived, there were beautiful Christmas lights up, a star and a bee – the city’s emblem.
 I can’t wait to explore here again – to visit the museums and galleries that I ‘saved’ to visit with my mum…

 This is a service to Ashton, via Piccadilly.
 The next stop is Piccadilly Gardens.

-Getting off the tram at Piccadilly Gardens – which we did several times our first three months – would now give me a bit of a pause for thought now.
+Getting off the tram at Piccadilly Gardens – which we did several times our first three months – would now give me a bit of a pause for thought.
 It’s got a bit of a reputation, and often smells like weed.
 We got off there in the early days to go to the Arndale (Homesense, I promise I’ve not forgotten you!) or Primark or the city-centre Lidl or Aldi.
-Clearly, we were rolling in it… Those early days, we
+Clearly, we were rolling in it…

 We’ve taken our home line all the way to the end of the line once – to visit the gigantic Ikea in Ashton.
 It’s right opposite the tram stop.
 We walked over a kilometre in the store itself, and then climbed back on the tram, only recognising the stops once we’d got back past Piccadilly Station.